So you’ve made the decision to lose weight.

 4.Cook at home at LEAST three times per week

 5. Move your body at LEAST 3 times per week

-Dedicate three days of the week to working out for AT LEAST 30 minutes.
+Dedicate three days of the week to working out for at least 30 minutes.
 It is a lot more manageable than you think.
 If you have some way to track your steps, count them and get at least 8,000 to 10,000 steps per day.
 There isn’t a lot of evidence out there proving that this helps you lose weight but it does get your ass off that couch.
 Trust me.

 I hope this helps you guys as you embark on this life changing journey.
 It can be so hard, so fun, and so eye opening.
 If I did it, you can too, just in your own way.
-Please feel free to comment below or reach out to me on any social media form for any questions, suggestions, or feed back.
+Please feel free to comment below or reach out to me on any social media form for any questions, suggestions, or feedback.
 Also, if you felt this was helpful please feel free to like, share, and follow!